 Having your system on battery saver mode most of the time can cause CPU management problems which may affect video playback.

 Steps: Start > Settings > System > Battery> Change battery settings > Optimise for video quality.
 Try to restart your system.

 - Disable Your VPN or Proxy

 The tools like VPN or proxy interfere with internet services.
 They can affect your speed of the internet and cause lagging issues.
 Most of them are overcrowded.
-Disabling your VPN or proxy can help you in resolving your Netflix stuttering issues.
+Disabling your VPN or proxy can help you resolve your Netflix stuttering issues.

 - Check Your System’s Antivirus

-In some cases, the antivirus of the system blocks the Netflix or the browser you are using.
-You may check your settings and make sure that it does not block your internet connection or any sites.
+Sometimes, the system’s antivirus blocks the Netflix or the browser you are using.
+You may check your settings and ensure it does not block your internet connection or any sites.

 If these solutions still do not work for your computer or laptop, there might be some issue with your Windows system.
 You may scan your system using a PC repair tool.